t3hmun/AspCoreFromScratch/doc/002_compile_somthing.md

 # Compile Something

+In this article we'll look at how compiling C# works without csproj files, using csc directly.
+This will help give you some clues to what your csproj msbuild script is doing.
+We start with a old full framework example and then look at how things have changed with .NET Core;
+both the tooling and the results are a bit different.

 > You must have the [Core SDK](https://dotnet.microsoft.com/download) installed, giving you access to the `dotnet` tool.

 ## Instant Demo